 5. INTEGRATING NATURE PLACES TO COEXIST While often thought of as a relatively new debate, the integration of nature has always figured in conversations around planning and development.
 In some sense, the UK's green belt designation can be considered a forerunner, seeking to protect natural and undeveloped areas from uncontrolled urban spread.
 That was first proposed in 1935.13 However, urbanisation, a growing population and decades of missed new housing targets have shifted the dial.
-Now, it's generally acknowledged that far more homes and infrastructure are needed, which in some cases will require moving closer to - or building in areas that have been left untouched.14 This is an economic necessity but it's development that doesn't have to come at nature's expense.
+Now, it's generally acknowledged that far more homes and infrastructure are needed, which in some cases will require moving closer to - or building in - areas that have been left untouched.
+This is an economic necessity but it's development that doesn't have to come at nature's expense.
 Construction can appear a natural adversary to nature and wildlife - and many within the industry accept that its activities can have an adverse impact on the environment.
 This section of Holcim's positioning statement wouldn't exist otherwise.
 However, there is cause for optimism as the industry begins to reckon with the challenge of native landscaping, wildlife corridors and the design of buildings that can effectively coexist with their surroundings.
 There are also legislative changes, such as biodiversity net gain (BNG).
-This was introduced in 2023 with the aim of leaving nature in a 'measurably better state than it was found' once development has finished.15 While there have been some growing pains with BNG, its passing into law charts a direction for the industry over the coming years.
-Its effect can also be seen in other aspects of planning law, including calls for gardens and a minimum number of trees to be enshrined under new rules for housebuilders.16 However, the relationship between nature and construction doesn't end here not least because we live in a changing climate that will pose increasingly difficult questions for delivering buildings and infrastructure.
+This was introduced in 2023 with the aim of leaving nature in a 'measurably better state than it was found' once development has finished.
+Hall by there have been some growing pains with BNG, its passing into law charts a direction for the industry over the coming years.
+Its effect can also be seen in other aspects of planning law, including calls for gardens and a minimum number of trees to be enshrined under new rules for housebuilders.
+He However, the relationship between nature and construction doesn't end here - not least because we live in a changing climate that will pose increasingly difficult questions for delivering buildings and infrastructure.
 Resilient and adaptive design will be vitally important in this respect.
 Put simply, the sooner we are able to integrate what needs to be built with what needs to be protected, the sooner construction will be able to realise a type of development that is legitimately sustainable.
 The course has been set; it's now up to us to deliver.
-14 https://www.gov.uk/government/publications/new-homes-fact-sheet-1-the-need-for-homes/fact-sheet-1-the-need-for-homes BIODIVERSITY BENCHMARKING In 2024, we launched our Nature Strategy, which includes a benchmarking process to track and measure the biodiversity value of our quarry sites and associated landholdings.
+How we're responding BIODIVERSITY BENCHMARKING In 2024, we launched our Nature Strategy, which includes a benchmarking process to track and measure the biodiversity value of our quarry sites and associated landholdings.
 The biodiversity value of the land within scope will be measured through a two-step process: 1 Surveying the habitats and species present within the boundary of the landholding and the surrounding connected land 2 Assessing the biodiversity value of the landholding We are working towards our nature targets through three key approaches: Reducing future negative impacts on nature Restoring, renewing, and enhancing nature Advocating a 'Nature Positive' approach